 A full year non-resident card expires one year after purchase, while a part-year non-resident card is valid for 3 months after purchase.
-Renewals will not be accepted before the stated expiration date.

 Pursuant to Indiana Law IC 36-12-2-25 (c) and IC 36-12-2-25(d), IC 36-12-2-25 (e): "A library board may charge a reduced fee or not charge a fee for a local library card under subsection (d) that is issued to an Indiana resident who is: (1) a student enrolled in a public school corporation that is located at least in part in that library district; and (2) not a resident of that library district."
 Also (e) "A library board may charge a reduced fee or not charge a fee for a local library card under subsection (c) that is issued to an Indiana resident who is a student enrolled in a nonpublic school that is located at least in part of the library district."
 In 2016 the legislature in HB1273 "authorizes a library to issue library cards at no charge to college students who attend a college in the library district."
 (Effective July 1, 2016)